To See or To Please: Uncovering Visual Sycophancy and Split Beliefs in VLMs: Methodology

 \subsection{Problem Formulation and Evaluation Protocol}

-Let $\mathcal{M}$ denote a Multimodal Large Language Model (MLLM), $I$ be a visual input, and $Q$ be a textual inquiry.
-The model generates a response $R$ with probability $P(R | I, Q)$.

-To diagnose the causal source of hallucinations, we employ a counterfactual intervention protocol.
-We define four primary evaluation conditions: \begin{enumerate} \item \textbf{Full Condition} $(I_{full}, Q)$: The model processes the original informative image. \item \textbf{Blind Condition} $(I_{blind}, Q)$: The visual input is replaced by a pure black image to isolate language-driven behaviors~\cite{hamidullah2025grounding,felizzi2025large}. \item \textbf{Noise Condition} $(I_{noise}, Q)$: The visual input is replaced by a Gaussian noise image ($\mathcal{N}(128, 50^2)$, clipped to $[0,255]$), serving as an alternative blank stimulus to validate that findings under the Blind condition are not artifacts of the specific stimulus choice. \item \textbf{Conflict Condition} $(I_{conflict}, Q)$: An unrelated image containing none of the objects in $Q$, testing whether responses stem from genuine visual processing or language priors. \end{enumerate}

-For all metrics defined below (LAD, VNS, CS), analogous noise-condition variants are computed by substituting $I_{noise}$ for $I_{blind}$, and are used to validate framework robustness (Section~\ref{sec:results}).
+Let $\mathcal{M}$ denote a Multimodal Large Language Model (MLLM), $I$ a visual input, and $Q$ a textual inquiry; the model generates $R$ with probability $P(R | I, Q)$.
+We use four evaluation conditions: \textbf{(i)} \emph{Full} $(I_{full}, Q)$, the original image; \textbf{(ii)} \emph{Blind} $(I_{blind}, Q)$, a pure black image, isolating language-driven behaviors~\cite{hamidullah2025grounding,felizzi2025large}; \textbf{(iii)} \emph{Noise} $(I_{noise}, Q)$, a Gaussian noise image ($\mathcal{N}(128, 50^2)$, clipped to $[0,255]$), as an alternative blank stimulus; and \textbf{(iv)} \emph{Conflict} $(I_{conflict}, Q)$, an unrelated image containing none of the objects in $Q$.
+For all metrics defined below, analogous noise-condition variants substitute $I_{noise}$ for $I_{blind}$ to validate framework robustness (Section~\ref{sec:results}).
+The overall pipeline is summarised in Figure~\ref{fig:framework}.